LogtalkDotOrg/logtalk-for-vscode/README.md

     "logtalk.home.path": ""
     "logtalk.user.path": ""

 No defaults.
 Must be set to the `LOGTALKHOME` and `LOGTALKUSER` environment variable absolute paths.
+On Windows, also use forward slashes (e.g. `C:/Program Files (x86)/Logtalk`).

 ### Logtalk executable